- AED Health Pre-Professional Honor Society

 Faculty Advisor: Dr. Carole Scherling

-Faculty Advisors: Dr. Linda Jones & Dr. Patrick Morse
+Faculty Advisors: Dr. Patrick Morse

 The Psychology Club provides an environment in which students interested in the field of psychology may connect outside of class.
 Through Psychology Club you can learn about internship opportunities, applying to graduate school, future career paths in psychology, and psychological research.
 Other benefits include: meeting faculty, becoming more involved in the department of Psychological Science, and getting the chance to partake in research opportunities.

-Faculty Advisors: Dr. Linda Jones & Dr. Patrick Morse
+Faculty Advisors: Dr. Patrick Morse

 This is an organization open to anyone interested in science and/or education.
-We promote science education through tutoring both at Belmont and the larger Nashville area, hosting fun science demonstrations/labs for Belmont students and K-12 students in our community, and designing videos, tools, ect. for teachers to use when teaching science in their classrooms.
+We promote science education through tutoring both at Belmont and the larger Nashville area, hosting fun science demonstrations/labs for Belmont students and K-12 students in our community, and designing videos, tools, etc. for teachers to use when teaching science in their classrooms.

 Faculty Advisor: Dr. Ryan Fox